Rising Scholars Program

 Our rising scholars program gives middle-school students a balance of challenge and support, inside and outside the classroom.
 You’ll leave with new skills and new friends, ready for what lies ahead in high school.

 For students entering grades 7–9

-Each Rising Scholars Program student takes two half-morning major courses or one full-morning major course, plus a minor course and sport in the afternoon.
-Half-morning major courses meet for one hour and 15 minutes, full-morning courses for three hours, Monday through Saturday.
-For each major course, the student is responsible for at least one hour of out-of-class preparation per day.
+As a rising scholar, you’ll take either one full-morning major course or two half-morning major courses or, plus a minor course and sport in the afternoon.
+Monday through Saturday, half-morning major courses meet for 75 minutes and full-morning courses meet for three hours.
+For each major course, you’ll be responsible for spending at least one hour each day doing out-of-class preparation.

-Weekend activities include dances, movies, and trips to Six Flags amusement park, whitewater rafting, Boston, and other places of interest.
+Weekend activities include dances, movies, and trips to Six Flags amusement park, whitewater rafting, Boston, New York City, and other places of interest.

 Get in touch!
 Our staff is here to help.